How to Fix Water not hot enough on Cove DW2450

 • Detergent pods remain partially dissolved or intact at the end of the wash

-These issues are most commonly caused by a failed heating element, a faulty thermistor or thermostat, or a defective control board that is no longer regulating water temperature correctly.
+These issues often stem from a failed heating element, a faulty thermistor or thermostat, or a defective control board that isn’t regulating the water temperature correctly.

 Safety First